If you’re in the market for a portable guitar amplifier that you can take anywhere with you, then you’re in luck.

 4. JOYO Bantamp BlueJay Amplifier Review – Great Value

-- BLUEJAY from JOYO's BantamP series is a very compact and portable 20 Watt head.
-It's an amp that got its name not from its feathered friend by the same name but rather from the fact that it can be a...
+- BLUEJAY from JOYO's BantamP series is a very compact and portable 20 Watt tube head. is an amp that got its name not from its feathered friend by the same name but rather from the fact that it can be...

 - It's warm clean tones are reminiscent of the classic amps that came out of California all those years ago.
 It can do more than clean though, it can also deliver rich overdrive tones that make you want...

-- The BLUEJAY also has a CLEAN channel that can take pedals really well, which makes it flexible and a great little companion for many situations where your "big" head is just not sensible.
+- The BLUEJAY also has a "Normal" channel that can take pedals really well, which makes it flexible and a great little companion for many situations where your "big" head is just not sensible.